 In last month’s blog, I gave a preview of our 2019 Fall Winter Collection and in that blog, I discussed how this season’s palette focuses on the study of shape and dimension.
 Collection 05 Guest Bathroom is a prime example of both shape and dimension.

 Hotel guest rooms and bathrooms are constantly striving to be more efficient and functional, as well as exceed guest expectations with an interesting layout and design palette.
 The tile palette for this guest bathroom is not a pairing I would have necessarily put together, but when Laura was laying out the tiles, it surprisingly worked.
 The colors complimented one another nicely and I love the play on shapes of Kaleidoscope’s Arches with the oblong rectangle of Pastille that stamps the tile’s surface.
-The soft feel of curving shapes were further emphasized with the mirror and light fixtures.
+The soft feel of curving shapes was further emphasized with the mirror and light fixtures.

 COLLECTION 06 | AMENITY SPACE

-Collection 06 features the ever popular bar in a hotel’s amenity space.
+Collection 06 features the ever-popular bar in a hotel’s amenity space.
 This is a space where people come to gather.
 It could be a place for friends to catch up, or it could be a meeting place for coworkers traveling for work, but no matter what this place has a lot of functionality.
-In the design of this bar, Laura chose a more playful color palette which emphasized linear movement.
-Underline‘s linear movement is more prominent with the varying line lengths and colors, while Wavelength‘s linear movement is softer and more sculptural.
+In the design of this bar, Laura chose a more playful color palette that emphasized linear movement.
+Underline’s linear movement is more prominent with the varying line lengths and colors, while Wavelength‘s linear movement is softer and more sculptural.
 The linear movement of the space is contained by a band of Tune’s Blue Glossy on the wall, while Phases 2.0’s White Fine Aggregate creates a quiet backdrop on the floor.

 COLLECTION 07 | AMENITY SPACES

 Collection 07 features another popular amenity space, a dining area within a hotel’s restaurant.
-I think unbeknownst to both Laura and I as Laura was creating it, this tile palette once again plays on lines and dimension.
+I think unbeknownst to both Laura and me as Laura was creating it, this tile palette once again plays on lines and dimension.
 The color palette of this space focuses on the high contrast play of black and white, a usual go-to of mine, but Collection 06 has won my heart this season.

 Take a look at the wireframe perspective vs. the rendered perspective.
 I love how the sculptural and dimensional quality of Tune’s Black Measure and White Pitch transform the wall.
 The space would have far less visual interest if that were just a flat wall tile or a painted wall.
-I also like the contrasting play in line work of Catalonia’s Ivory + Graphite Angle and Graphite Frame Hexagon.
+I also like the contrasting play-in-line work of Catalonia’s Ivory + Graphite Angle and Graphite Frame Hexagon.